-As a state, Utah has a rich history of using the arts for wellbeing.
-The more recent groundswell of emerging arts and health initiatives in various pockets of healthcare has illuminated the growing interest in and reliance on dance, music, drama and art in healing from injury, improving psychological and emotional health, and bettering overall quality of life.
+As a state, Utah has a rich history of using the arts for well-being.
+The more recent groundswell of emerging arts and health initiatives in various pockets of health care has illuminated the growing interest in and reliance on dance, music, drama and art in healing from injury, improving psychological and emotional health and bettering the overall quality of life.

 The need is clear, and the University of Utah College of Fine Arts is answering the call with a new foundational series of courses in the evidence-based field of Creative Arts Therapies (CAT), which will be open to all students at the institution and professionals in the community.

-It’s a proud historical moment to be able to launch the first group of combined introductory courses in clinical Creative Arts Therapies in Utah, focused on providing students with an introduction to a field of clinical professional training in Art Therapy, Dance/Movement Therapy, Drama Therapy, and Music Therapy, building a new stream of healthcare industry, and expanding providers’ capacity to support effective care that enriches quality of life, especially in ways that already bring so many comfort and joy.
+It’s a proud historical moment to be able to launch the first group of combined introductory courses in clinical Creative Arts Therapies in Utah, focused on providing students with an introduction to a field of clinical professional training in art therapy, dance/movement therapy, drama therapy and music therapy, building a new stream of the health care industry, and expanding providers’ capacity to support effective care that enriches the quality of life, especially in ways that already bring so many comfort and joy.

 “Students who are in the arts know the health benefits firsthand because of their personal experiences, and why they are drawn to it.
 Learning more deeply about these intersections will help students be able to use their talents for their own health as well as potentially open up unique and fulfilling career opportunities!”